 How personal property coverage replaces stolen belongings

 On most renters policies, personal property coverage limits range between $15,000 and $500,000.
 Your selected amount should cover the cumulative worth of your belongings (creating a home inventory can help determine how much coverage you need); for instance, if you have $30,000 in personal property, you need at least that much in coverage.
+The amount of personal property coverage that you select can also impact the cost of your renters insurance policy.

 If you’re a victim of theft, and your claim is approved, your renters insurance company typically pays you the actual cash value (ACV) of the stolen item.
 Depending on your insurer, you may be able to choose replacement cost coverage (RCV) for a higher premium.
 RCV covers what your item is worth without factoring in depreciation.
 For example, a TV that you purchased for $750 three years ago may only have an ACV of $400.
 RCV would pay you the value of a new, comparable television.